Fee Simple Ownership In Real Estate: What It Means And How It Impacts Homeowners

 Fee Simple Vs. Fee Simple Absolute Properties

-Sometimes the terms “fee simple” and “fee simple absolute” are used interchangeably but be aware that legally – albeit rarely – there is a difference.
+Sometimes the terms “fee simple” and “fee simple absolute” are used interchangeably, but be aware that legally – albeit rarely – there can be a slight difference between them.

 When it comes to comparing fee simple and leasehold ownership, there are several key distinctions for homeowners to keep in mind.